VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 `cout << "Hello World!";`

-But, more improtantly, C++ is also object oriented, so we're calling the `println()` function from the `Serial` class - it's an entirely different language.
+But, more importantly, C++ is also object oriented, so we're calling the `println()` function from the `Serial` class - it's an entirely different language.
 Again, not a big deal to think about right now.
 There are two take aways you need to really answer your question

 1. `println` is basically just a `printf` that add's the newline for us
 2. `Serial` is a class that gives provides us functions for working with the serial interface *hardware* on the board